Monjuvi

 How does Monjuvi work?

-Monjuvi is a targeted immunotherapy drug and works by helping the immune system find and kill cancer cells in people living with advanced diffuse large B-cell lymphoma (DLBCL).
-When Monjuvi binds to the surface of the cancerous B cell, this allows the immune cells to attack and kill the cancer cells.
-Continue reading
+Monjuvi (tafasitamab-cxix injection) is a targeted immunotherapy drug and works by helping the immune system find and kill cancer cells in people living with advanced diffuse large B-cell lymphoma (DLBCL) or follicular lymphoma (FL).

-Monjuvi is given by a healthcare provider as an intravenous (IV) infusion using a needle inserted into a vein.
-You will receive your medicine at a clinic or infusion center.
+Monjuvi (tafasitamab-cxix) is given by a healthcare provider as an intravenous (IV) infusion using a needle inserted into a vein.
+You will receive it plus any premedications at a clinic or infusion center.
 Your first IV infusion will take about 1.5 to 2.5 hours; thereafter, your infusions will usually take 1.5 to 2 hours.
-Continue reading
+You may need to be at the clinic for a longer period of time for preparation and observation.

 More about Monjuvi (tafasitamab)